BostonUniversitySeniorDesign/FoodScanner1/README.md

 ## Dependencies

-We used Google Firebase for all our storage, including User (Authentication) and recipes.
+We used Google Firebase for all our storage, including user authentication and recipes.
 Here are some of our databases.

 As mentioned earlier, we used the Food Data Central API: https://fdc.nal.usda.gov/api-guide.html and https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.diabetes.org%2Fnutrition%2Fhealthy-food-choices-made-easy&psig=AOvVaw3kiGgs4_6plUz60Inz9xpc&ust=1631834336834000&source=images&cd=vfe&ved=0CAsQjRxqFwoTCMC9juOOgvMCFQAAAAAdAAAAABAD as our background image for the login screen.